Board members are united with the common goal of ensuring Aspen Valley’s sustainability and permanency as a leading wildlife sanctuary

 Tammy Brown, Treasurer – Having grown up in the area, Tammy became involved with Aspen Valley Wildlife Sanctuary through her father Ed Brown who has been a long standing volunteer with the sanctuary.
 Tammy has been a director of Aspen Valley Wildlife Sanctuary since 2011, and is also a director of Women’s College Hospital and a director and past chair of directors of Ovarian Cancer Canada.
 Tammy is a CPA, CA and a Partner in KPMG’s Audit practice in the Greater Toronto Area (GTA).
 She has over 20 years of audit experience, primarily with public companies.
 In addition to her technical and client service abilities, Tammy is known for her significant interest and contributions within HR from coaching and mentoring throughout her career to taking leadership roles in the development of others and in diversity inclusion within KPMG.
 She is a band member of the Shawanaga First Nation.
 As a member of the Diversity and Inclusion executive committee, Tammy has represented the aboriginal community and continues to develop connections and seek opportunities to support and include these communities in our activities.
 Tammy has served in leadership positions at KPMG in the areas of recruiting, training and human resources throughout her career.
 She is currently the HR and Resources Partner for the GTA Audit practice, is a member of the GTA audit leadership team and is a member of the Diversity and Inclusion partner executive committee.

-Linda Bangay – Linda joined the Board of Directors in 2016.
+Linda Bangay, Director – Linda joined the Aspen Valley Wildlife Sanctuary Board of Directors in 2016.
 In addition to a Bachelor of Education, she holds degrees in Biology, Outdoor Recreation, and Geography.
-Her career began in the education field, and her teaching opportunities were varied (e.g., secondary-school Science, Grade 1, and academic upgrading for adults at a First Nation community).
-Linda has also worked extensively in the social-service sector – with both young offenders and abuse survivors.
-Through this work, she gained considerable experience in: public-education initiatives; the long-term administration of non-profit organizations; engaging, training, and supervising volunteers; fundraising; strategic planning; and, developing and managing successful partnerships with stakeholders and other groups.
+Her career began in the field of education, and her teaching opportunities were varied (e.g., secondary-school Science, Grade 1, and academic upgrading for adults at a First Nation community).
+Linda has also worked extensively in the social-service sector – with young offenders, abuse survivors, and people with disabilities.
+Through this work, she has gained considerable experience in: public-education initiatives; the long-term administration of non-profit organizations; engaging, training, and supervising volunteers; fundraising; strategic planning; and, developing and managing successful partnerships with stakeholders and community groups.
 Linda’s background also includes employment as a Science textbook copy-editor.
 Since 2008, she has continued this type of work on a part-time basis as a freelance editor and writer for print media, and has created and edited a variety of written educational materials (e.g., brochures, information guides, training manuals).
-When she left the social-service sector in 2014, she continued her freelance pursuits, and is currently the editor for the recurring publications of two different organizations.
-Moreover, Linda’s love of the outdoors led to a second job with a wilderness expedition company in 2015.
-Linda has been a long-time advocate of several wildlife-rehabilitation and environmental organizations, and has supported them financially, through letter writing, and by becoming involved with local groups.
-Some of her other interests include spending time with family and friends, cycling, cross-country skiing, swimming, canoeing, kayaking, and reading.
+She is also the editor for the recurring publication of a property-owners’ association.
+Currently, Linda works with people who have disabilities and helps them to acquire and retain employment.
+Linda has been a long-time advocate of several wildlife-rehabilitation and environmental organizations, and has supported them financially and through volunteer work.
+Some of her other interests include spending time with family and friends, cycling, cross-country skiing, swimming, canoeing, and reading.